-News Frames is primarily about media framing (focusing mostly on UK media).
-Its purpose is to popularise the subject beyond the typically superficial understanding which confuses framing with “spin”.
-Frame semantics is about how conceptual metaphor, narratives, etc, shape our thinking in a fundamental way, and News Frames looks at how media framing reflects, and reinforces, moral worldviews and political belief systems – at a “deeper” level than surface language and “facts”.
+News Frames is about media framing, and draws on the cognitive-linguistics work of George Lakoff et al. Its purpose is to popularise the subject beyond the superficial understanding which confuses framing with “spin”.
+Frame semantics is about how conceptual metaphor, narratives, etc, shape our thinking in a fundamental way.
+News Frames looks at how media framing reinforces certain moral worldviews and political belief systems – at a “deeper” level than surface language and “facts”.
 For those new to the subject, the static pages listed on our site map are a good place to start.

 Framing is not primarily about politics or political messaging or communication.
 It is far more fundamental than that: frames are the mental structures that allow human beings to understand reality – and sometimes to create what we take to be reality.
 But frames do have an enormous bearing on politics […] – they structure our ideas and concepts, they shape the way we reason […] For the most part, our use of frames is unconscious and automatic.
 [George Lakoff; Thinking Points, Ch3]

 Who are we?

 News Frames is written by Brian Dean, creator of Media Hell, NSPCO & Anxiety Culture (which was praised by the Guardian as “A witty, alternative look at the working character of contemporary society”, and featured on both Channel 4 and BBC).

 Brian has written regular columns for the Guardian newspaper, The Idler and Sleaze magazine – and has appeared in the Independent, Big Issue, Alternative Press Review, etc. He is author of, and contributor to, a number of books, including Lazy Person’s Guide to Framing: Decoding the News Media (Futura, 2014) and Point Taken: A Brief Thematic Reader (Ed: Elizabeth Penfield, Longman, 2003 ).